thisisignitedoreo/mbml/README.md

 ## Thanks!

 - neoclar for inventing method of running multiple mods at the same time and explaining a whole bunch of stuff to me
-- Everyone else in the mewnbase discord server for the support
+- Everyone else in the [MewnBase discord server](https://discord.gg/mewnbase) for the support
 - Steve @Cairn4 for making such a cool game!